super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 > — It will be interesting to capture the number of backtracks instead of the solving durations, in
 > order to abstract away the raw throughput differences between solvers.
 For a given solver, the
-> number of backtrack is expected to be proportional to the solving duration.
+> number of backtracks is expected to be proportional to the solving duration.

-From the results above, one can make the following hypothesises on the compared difficulties of the dictionaries, with A > B meaning "Dictionary A is easier to work with than dictionary B":
+From the results above, one can make the hypothesises on the compared difficulties of the dictionaries.
+With the notation "A > B" meaning "Dictionary A is easier to work with than dictionary B":

 - 6x6: UKACD > General French >> General British English
 - 7x7: General French > General British English, UKACD